5 Pros and 5 Cons of Smartphone Use in Children

 2. It’s an opportunity to gain more knowledge

 After class, smartphone use guided by teachers can drive children to look up information on the subject.
 This allows children to learn how to use educational tools by searching for information of interest in the assignment and promotes thorough research instead of mere plagiarism.

 When parents allow their children to use smartphones, it can be a way to teach them how to be responsible.
-This is not only with taking care of the cell phone, but also with the time and the usage of the device.
+Not only when it comes to taking good care of the cell phone but also with the time and usage of the device.

 Smartphones can help children use calendars in order to know the dates of exams, take voice notes to remember something of interest, as well as saving phone numbers of their parents, teachers, and friends.
 They can also take a picture of an outline on the whiteboard, which will help them learn.

 Of course, it isn’t all good when it comes to smartphones.
 There are also shady behaviors that lead to risks in children who use smartphones.
 Here are some disadvantages of introducing children into the world of technology at a young age.